navodjayawardhana/Hospital-Management-system/README.md

-# Hospital-Management-system
-# Spire Health Care Hospital Automated Information System
+# Hospital Management system-Spire Health Care Hospital

 Welcome to the Spire Health Care Hospital Automated Information System repository!
 This project aims to streamline and automate various business operations at Spire Health Care Hospital, a leading multi-specialty private hospital in London.
 The rapid growth of the hospital's business has led to increased staff workload, and to address this, we are developing a comprehensive information system with the following key features: